minvws/nl-covid19-coronacheck-app-coordination/docs/providing-test-results.md

 Where:
 * XXX is a 3-letter identifier that is unique to the test provider and assigned by CoronaTester.
 It tells the app which endpoint to use, which keys etc.
 * YYYYYYYYYYYYY is a token of arbitrary length.
 The token should be sufficiently large to protect against brute-force attacks, while remaining short enough to be able to perform manual entry. (see the Security Guidelines later in this document for additional guidelines.)
-* Z is a checksum (TODO: define checksum algo) to help avoid typing mistakes and to put up a small barrier for the apps to only pass tokens to an endpoint if a sanity check is performed using the check digits.
+* Z is a checksum to help avoid typing mistakes and to put up a small barrier for the apps to only pass tokens to an endpoint if a sanity check is performed using the check digits.
 This helps avoid hits on your endpoint by presenting invalid tokens.
 * V is the token version that tells the app how to interpret the token.
 It should currently always be 2.

 The CoronaTester app lets the user type any alphanumeric characters from the following set: